-Although HLC provide volunteering opportunities to students who are pursuing legal careers.
-This reporting period no volunteers assisted with our on-going activities due to the high risks associated with the pandemic.
-We, however continue to wish and to thank our previous volunteers for their loyal support and contribution.
+HLC provide volunteering opportunities to students from minoritized background who are pursuing legal careers.
+This reporting period 6 volunteers assisted with our on-going activities.
+We, however continue to wish and to thank our volunteers for their loyal support and contribution.